 - the company experiences regular missteps, deadlines for projects/tasks are not always or practically never met, clients are systematically unsatisfied with the outcome, profits are irregular.
 You are aware of the fact, that some process (or more than one) fails, but cannot define which one.

 - it may happen that you know exactly which process is the bottleneck of your business.
 But you have no single idea of the way to remedy the situation, and need someone reliable, who can support you and be entrusted with searching for a solution; or your ideas are ready, but you need someone to check everything and fulfill them in a quality manner and under reasonable time limits.

-- probably, you extend your business, and the company is at the transition phase: scope of work is increasing, the staff is growing, products and/or services portfolio is extending.
+- probably, you extend your business, and the company is at the transition phase: scope of work is increasing, staff is growing, products and/or services range is extending.
 The previously used processes are actually satisfactory, but cannot cope with a new flow and volume.
 And you have to find out promptly, in what way they can be optimized.

 - we conduct interviews and brainstorms with the employees to find out whether there are any problems, whether everyone is aware of them, and what is the way to manage the problems;

 - we check whether any complaints are received from the clients;

 - if the processes are stable and established, we check emergency procedures (simulate the situations when the employees have to deviate from standard patterns).